highlight/highlight/blog-content/lw5-d4-cohesion.md

 ## Day 4: Cohesion!

 Day 4 is all about ‘cohesion’, or how the Highlight product connects each and every resource.
-If you’re curious and want to read more, we’ve written a lot about this when it comes to our product philosophy.
+If you’re curious and want to read more, we’ve written a lot about this when it comes to our [product philosophy](https://www.highlight.io/docs/general/company/product-philosophy#cohesion).

 With these new cohesion changes, we’re reducing the number of clicks it takes to jump from, say, a session reply to a log, which helps you keep context when you’re investigating an issue.

 ![SDK Images](/images/blog/launch-week/5/d4-related-resources.png)

-If you’re interested in setting up a more ‘connected’ set up when it comes to your highlight resources, feel free to reach out to us in the discord.
+If you’re interested in setting up a more ‘connected’ set up when it comes to your highlight resources, feel free to reach out to us in [discord](https://highlight.io/community).